lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

 Semantic version tags are formatted as ``v<major>.<minor>``.
 The meanings of semantic document versions are described in `LPM-51`_.

-Note that only the LSST project librarian can assign a semantic version to a released document.
-This happens when the CCB baselines a document.
+Semantic versions are determined when the CCB baselines a document.
-Thus the semantic version Git tag is applied when the librarian sets the preferred document version in DocuShare.
+For project documents, the LSST project librarian determines the version number.
+For DM documents, the DM release manager determines the version.

 By definition, for each semantic version tag there is always a corresponding :ref:`DocuShare tag <ccd-docushare-tag>` at the same commit.

 On LSST the Docs, the default version of a document shown at the root URL (for example, https://ldm-151.lsst.io) is always the most recent semantic version.

+See :ref:`ccd-release` for details on how the tag is made.

 .. _ccd-release-branch: